littlebitselectronics/web-api-docs/source/includes/_my_library.md

         },
         {
             "variant_id": 179,
             "description": "This power adapter and USB cable combo is the perfect way to  power permanent creations!
-Simply connect the cable from the wall adapter to your, "title": "USB Power Adapter + Cable",
+Simply connect the cable from the wall adapter to your", "title": "USB Power Adapter + Cable",
             "image": "https://s3.amazonaws.com/lb-spree-staging/spree/products/2250/large/WallAdapter_1LR.jpg?1423168338",
             "quantity": 1,